 - Unloaded weapon

 - Vicious animal or dog

 - Blunt Object

-These are only a few examples of items that may be used as “deadly weapons”.
-Truthfully, any item that can cause substantial bodily harm may be considered deadly — ashtray, wrench, cooking pan, vase, etc.
+These are only a few examples of items that may be used as “deadly weapons.”
+Any item that can cause substantial bodily harm may be considered deadly — ashtray, wrench, cooking pan, vase, etc.